TheCBaH/ocaml-ggml/README.md

   * `make build` build ggml and ocaml bindings
   * `make runtest` run test

-Bindings are generated using gemmini AI so use it with care.
+Bindings are generated using gemini AI so use it with care.